dotnet/docfx/docs/designs/conceptual-versioning.md

     With this config:

-    1. All markdown and yaml files under folder `articles/v1.0/` will have the moniker range `netcore-1.1`
+    1. All markdown files under folder `articles/v1.0/` will have the moniker range `netcore-1.1`
-    2. All markdown and yaml files under folder `articles/v2.0/sub/` will have moniker range `>= netcore-1.0 < netcore-3.0`.
+    2. All markdown files under folder `articles/v2.0/sub/` will have moniker range `>= netcore-1.0 < netcore-3.0`.
-    3. All markdown and yaml files under folder `articles/v2.0/` but not under `articles/v2.0/sub/` will have moniker range `>= netcore-1.0`.
+    3. All markdown files under folder `articles/v2.0/` but not under `articles/v2.0/sub/` will have moniker range `>= netcore-1.0`.
-    4. All markdown and yaml files under folder `articles/` but not in folder `articles/v1.0` and `articles/v2.0` have no version.
+    4. All markdown files under folder `articles/` but not in folder `articles/v1.0` and `articles/v2.0` have no version.

 3. `routing` defines the relationship between the *relative folder path* and the *relative URL base path*. *Relative folder path* is the local folder path relative to the *config file*, while *relative URL base path* is the partial URL base path following the base URL for current docset.